- Prospective Students

 Transient and Multiple Timescale Dynamics

-Rubin works to develop and apply dynamical systems techniques to study transient dynamics and to study complicated dynamics including canards, mixed-mode oscillations and bursting in multiple timescale and hybrid systems.
+Rubin works to develop and apply dynamical systems techniques to study transient dynamics and to study complicated dynamics in multiple timescale and hybrid dynamical systems (i.e., that are smooth except for discrete jumps or switching manifolds), including canards, mixed-mode oscillations and bursting.